jpssff/aspjs/README.md

 var app = lib('application'), req = lib('request'), res = lib('response'), util = lib('util');
 ```

-An example of loading, the "net" library and calling the redirect method:
+An example of loading, the "net" library, sending an email and then redirecting the visitor:

 ```javascript
 var net = lib('net');